EliasReutelsterz/Machine-learning-projects/README.md

 ## Deep Learning Project 2 (CNN Architecture Implementation):
 This project treats a pytorch environment in which the CIFAR10 dataset should be used.
 First of all the so called VGG-16 model was used and afterwards we had to fill in the missing pieces of the ResNet-50 model.
 Both models can be tested and the checkpoints are saved in the attached files.

+## Math for AI Project 1 (Visualizing PCA):
+This file contains a solution to a exam exercise in which we had to visualize a PCA of the Olivetti faces dataset.
+I completed the task in two ways.
+First I calculated the principal components and transformed the data back to the original bases to visualize the transformed faces in comparison to the original one.
+Secondly I plotted the data in a pairwise plot of each principle component to each other.